BurlingtonCodeAcademy/jsi-march-2022-notes/week-10/overview-session-20.md

 - [C0D3](https://www.c0d3.com/)

-**What advice would you have for someone enrolled in the bootcamp?
+**Question:** _What advice would you have for someone enrolled in the bootcamp?
 This could be content-specific, or more general like habits and strategies that will make things easier.
-Are there specific skills we should work on in preparation?**
+Are there specific skills we should work on in preparation?_

 - Trust the process, be patient with yourself, and believe that you can do it!
 - Take breaks...sometime you've just got to walk away from buggy code
 - Don't be afraid to ask all your questions, you deserve to get what you need in order to succeed!
 - Build relationships with fellow students and lean on your community for support

-**What are some ways to explore different career paths within software development?**
+**Question:** _What are some ways to explore different career paths within software development?_

 - Research job descriptions for different titles/roles and see what sounds compelling to you.